Earthquake Insurance: What Does It Cost, And Is It Worth It?

 - Would you be able to afford to repair your home after an earthquake without the help of insurance?

 That last question is an important one.
-Though the vast majority of the 55 earthquakes per day that occur around the world cause no or little damage, it only takes on big one to cause catastrophic damage to your home.
+Though the vast majority of the average 55 earthquakes per day that occur around the world cause no or little damage, it only takes one big one to inflict catastrophic damage on your home.